Form 433A-OIC Guide: Filling It Out Completely

 To figure your monthly wages, if you are paid bi-weekly, multiply the gross amount paid by 2.167.
 If you are paid weekly, multiply the gross amount paid by 4.33.

-If you are paid by wages and your pay varies, use year to date figures on the paycheck to figure your monthly pay.
-For example: Your year to date payments total $10,000 and the final work day for that pay period was 3/5/2016.
+If you are paid by wages and your pay varies, use year-to-date figures on the paycheck to figure your monthly payments.
+For example, Your year-to-date payments total $10,000 and the final workday for that pay period was 3/5/2016.
 March 1-5 is 16% of a month (5 days out of 31).
 Therefore you would take $10,000 divided by 2.16 and get per month wages of $4,629.63 per month to be entered as monthly wages.
 You would use the same 2.16 figure to also find out what you pay monthly for taxes.

 Add the total of all your monthly incomes and enter the figure in Box D.